Wardogsec/WatchdogIP-education/README.md

 │ 2025-10-07 09:48:51 │ 192.168.64.12│ Kali-Local   │ TCP   │ 22   │
 │ 2025-10-07 08:15:30 │ 8.8.8.8      │ Unknown      │ ICMP  │      │
 └─────────────────────┴──────────────┴──────────────┴───────┴──────┘

+🧱 Installing Suricata (Linux)

+Valkry relies on Suricata’s eve.json logs to analyze inbound connections.
+If Suricata isn’t installed on your system, you can set it up in just a few steps:

+# Update package lists
+sudo apt update

+# Install Suricata
+sudo apt install -y suricata

+# Enable and start the Suricata service
+sudo systemctl enable suricata sudo systemctl start suricata

+# (Optional) Check status to confirm it's running
+sudo systemctl status suricata

+By default, Suricata writes logs to:

+/var/log/suricata/eve.json

+If the file doesn’t exist, check that Suricata is running and generating traffic, or refer to the Suricata Quickstart Guide for configuration details.

+💡 Tip: For best results, ensure Suricata is set to monitor the network interface of the machine you want Valkry to observe.
+You can adjust the interface in /etc/suricata/suricata.yaml.

 🧭 How It Works
 Valkry reads the Suricata eve.json log file line by line and: